jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 - Create LoadRunner Enterprise tests from a YAML file.
 - Run a LoadRunner Enterprise test from its ID, or create it from a YAML file or YAML syntax and then run it.

 There is a separate plugin for running performance tests using LoadRunner Enterprise.
-For details, see [Micro Focus Application Automation Tools](https://wiki.jenkins.io/display/JENKINS/Micro+Focus+Application+Automation+Tools) - [LoadRunner Enterprise Integration](https://wiki.jenkins.io/display/JENKINS/Performance+Center+Integration).
+For details, see [OpenText Application Automation Tools](https://wiki.jenkins.io/display/JENKINS/Micro+Focus+Application+Automation+Tools) - [LoadRunner Enterprise Integration](https://wiki.jenkins.io/display/JENKINS/Performance+Center+Integration).

 **Submit issues and feedback through [JIRA](https://issues.jenkins-ci.org/browse/JENKINS-36795?jql=project%20%3D%20JENKINS%20AND%20component%20%3D%20micro-focus-performance-center-integration)**